GoogleCloudDataproc/initialization-actions/secure/README.md

 You will need to purchase the certificate from a Certificate Authority (CA).
 Using a self-signed certificate in a production system is strongly discouraged.

-1. Create a key pair (fill in the domain name, etc. on prompt.
+1. Create a key pair (fill in the domain name, etc. on prompt).

     ```bash
     keytool -genkeypair -keystore <KEYSTORE_FILE> \